liberation/django-mustache/README.md

 Settings
 ========

-* **MUSTACHE_TEMPLATE_DIR**:
+* **MUSTACHE_TEMPLATE_DIRS**:
   Defaults to ```[os.path.join(settings.STATIC_ROOT, 'js', 'templates')]```

 * **MUSTACHE_FILE_EXTENSION**:
   Defaults to ```'.mustache'```
-  Will only use Mustache for templates files with one of those extensions, fallback on regular django templating language.
+  Will only use Mustache for templates files with one this extension, fallback on regular django templating language.

 Tests